 Construction of Rotor of Hysteresis Motor

-The rotor of the hysteresis motor consists of the core of aluminium or some other non-magnetic material which carries a layer of special magnetic material.
-The figure below shows the rotor of the hysteresis motor.
+The rotor of the hysteresis motor consists of the core of aluminum or some other non-magnetic material that carries a layer of special magnetic material.
+The figure below shows the rotor of the hysteresis motor:

 Operation of a Hysteresis Motor

 The following illustration shows the basic functioning of a hysteresis motor:

 When supply is given to the stator, a rotating magnetic field is produced.
 This magnetic field magnetizes the rotor ring and induces a pole within it.
 Due to the hysteresis loss in the rotor, the induced rotor flux lags behind the rotating stator flux.
 The angle δ between the stator magnetic field BS and the rotor magnetic field BR is responsible for the production of the torque.
 The angle δ depends on the shape of the hysteresis loop and not on the frequency.

 Thus, the value of Coercive force and residual flux density of the magnetic material should be large.
 The ideal material would have a rectangular hysteresis loop as shown by loop 1 in the hysteresis loop figure.
 The stator magnetic field produces Eddy currents in the rotor.
 As a result, they produce their own magnetic field.

 The eddy current loss is given by the equation shown below: